 Example: Bill is married to Karen, and they have two grown children.
 Karen also has a son from a previous marriage.
 Bill and Karen own a large bank account in joint tenancy, and Bill took out a life insurance policy naming Karen as the beneficiary.
 When Bill dies, Karen receives the life insurance policy proceeds and inherits the bank account outright.
 Bill also owns a good deal of other property that would have passed under a will, so Karen inherits $150,000 worth of that property plus half of everything else.
 The remaining half of Bill's intestate property goes to Bill's and Karen's two children.

 If you die with descendants who are not the descendants of your surviving spouse.
 Your spouse inherits the first $100,000 of your intestate property, plus 1/2 of the balance.

 Example: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
 When Barrett dies, Jed inherits the house outright and $150,000 worth of Barrett's property.
 Barrett's daughter inherits the remaining $50,000 share of Barrett's property.

-If you die without a will in Montana, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Montana, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married, whether your children are also your spouse's children, and whether your spouse has children from another relationship.
 (See the table above.)